UVADS/workflow-orchestration/README.md

     to trigger multiple jobs, and for them all to share state within a single environment. (`env` variables, for instance, can be written to / read from the instance hosting the workflow.

-    A disadvantage of this model is slow throughput, and the inability to run parallel work at the same time.
+    A disadvantage of this model is slow throughput, and the inability to run parallel work at the same time unless the loop is submitting a swarm of requests to a job scheduler (SLURM, Kubernetes).

 2. **Workflow managers** - Many solutions to workflow/pipeline management have been created, of varying qualities and with specific verticals or audiences in mind.
 Generally they